Free Research Preview. DrugChatter may produce inaccurate information.

 Potential Interactions between Lipitor and Antidepressants

 While Lipitor and antidepressants are commonly prescribed separately, combining them can lead to potential interactions.
-One of the most significant concerns is the risk of increased muscle damage, also known as myopathy.
-Statins like Lipitor can cause muscle damage, and when combined with antidepressants, this risk may increase.
+Some of the most common interactions include:

 Expert Insights